Skip to main content

 Music

-This highly practical and vocational course with around 70% of the course being practical.
-The unique course has been designed and is taught by industry specialists with years of experience in the music industry as both performers and producers.
+This unique course is designed and taught by industry specialists with years of experience in the music industry as both performers and producers.

 Performing Arts Facilities

-At the The Yorkshire School of Performance and Music we have fully equipped, industry standard spaces for our students, which include performance, rehearsal and classrooms.
-These spaces can also be booked by students in order to further develop their work.
+At The Yorkshire School of Performance and Music we have fully equipped, industry standard spaces for our students, which include performance, rehearsal and classrooms.
+These spaces can also be booked by students to further develop their work.

 Music Facilities

-Live sound workshops and performances take place in our theatre space, which has an RCF active PA system, Allen and Heath .
-QU32 digital mixing desk, industry standard microphones and a professional lighting rig.
+Live sound workshops and performances take place in our theatre space, which has an RCF active PA system, Allen and Heath, QU32 digital mixing desk and a professional lighting rig.

 Meet the Team